JerBouma/FinanceToolkit/README.md

 ### Obtaining Financial Models

 Get an Extended DuPont Analysis based on the inputted balance sheet, income and cash flow statements.
-This can also be for example an Enterprise Value Breakdown (`companies.models.get_enterprise_value_breakdown()`).
+This can also be an Enterprise Value Breakdown, Weighted Average Cost of Capital (WACC), Altman Z-Score and many more models.
 For example, this shows the Extended DuPont Analysis for Apple:

 |                         |     2017 |   2018 |   2019 |   2020 |   2021 |   2022 |   2023 |
 |:------------------------|---------:|-------:|-------:|-------:|-------:|-------:|-------:|